 Producing DIAMM Publications

-DIAMM Publications was set up to create facsimile publications of the highest quality without the massive price markup of conventional publishers.
-High-quality colour printing is expensive, and the price only comes down when doing runs of tens of thousands, such as is done for glossy exhibition catalogues.
-With runs of a few hundred the unit cost is massively higher, but we felt that if we could produce publications without the usual overheads of a publishing house (office costs, phone bills, support staff etc.) then we could create books that were affordable by individuals and research libraries, whose spending budgets have been seriously diminished in the last few years.
+DIAMM Publications was set up to create facsimile publications of the highest quality without the price markup of conventional publishers.
+High-quality colour printing is expensive, and the price only comes down when doing runs of tens of thousands, for publications like glossy exhibition catalogues.
+With runs of a few hundred the unit cost is dramatically higher, but we felt that if we could produce publications without the usual overheads of a publishing house (office costs, phone bills, support staff etc.) then we could create books that were affordable by individuals and research libraries, whose spending budgets have been seriously diminished in the last few years.
 The profit margin on our publications is therefore extremely small, and is used only to subsidize future publications.
-All the income is spent on the actual cost of printing and binding.
-Nothing is spent on marketing, advertising, office management etc. All these costs are met by private sponsorship.
+All income is spent on the actual cost of photogrpahy, printing and binding.
+Nothing is spent on marketing, advertising, office management etc. All these costs are met by private sponsorship or given voluntarily.